Fall 2013 Faculty

 Derek Bell earned a BFA in Painting from Rhode Island

-School of Design and works in sculpture, printmaking, and drawing.
+School of Design.
+He works in sculpture, printmaking and drawing.
 His work won

 Adam Blue earned his MFA from the California College

 of the Arts and his BA from Dartmouth College.
-In addition to teaching, Blue is
+Blue, who serves as AVA's

-the Art Editor of The Whitefish Review and serves as AVA's Education
+Education Director, is the Art Editor of The Whitefish Review and a member of

 Andrea Brownell has been an active participant in